lorcan2440/lorcan2440.github.io/content/post/look-at-the-trees/index.md

 \* *exception: [chemosynthetic](https://en.wikipedia.org/wiki/Chemosynthesis) organisms living near deep hydrothermal vents, where sunlight cannot penetrate.
 Their free energy source is instead the geothermal heat of the Earth, provided via [chemical-exergy](https://en.wikipedia.org/wiki/Exergy#Chemical_exergy)-rich molecular fuel.*

+A ubiquitous property of life is that it is able to maintain its internal state, distinct to and despite disturbances from its environment (homeostasis).
+This is the precise opposite of thermodynamic equilibrium: any organism in equilibrium with its surroundings is [*dead*](https://saylordotorg.github.io/text_general-chemistry-principles-patterns-and-applications-v1.0/s22-08-thermodynamics-and-life.html#:~:text=Any%20organism%20in%20equilibrium%20with%20its%20environment%20is%20dead.).
+The energetic path to life is:

+$$ \text{free energy input → nonequilibrium system} $$
+$$ \text{→ dissipative structuring → simplest life} $$

+Trees sit at both ends of this story.
+They are among the most complex macroscopic life forms on Earth, yet they remain directly coupled to the biosphere's primary energy source, where nearly all other organisms have increasingly [outsourced](https://en.wikipedia.org/wiki/Trophic_level) the collection of free energy to them.
+In doing so, they make the rest of the living world possible.

 ## Conclusions

 So, whether it's the way trees grow structurally or energetically, we see optimisation that could be naively attributed to intelligent design.
 In a sense, it's not wrong to say *"look at the trees! they show design!"* - BUT: